 When to ask for a credit card chargeback

-You could try claiming a credit card chargeback if:
+Some of the circumstances you could try claiming a credit card chargeback are:

 - your travel agent, airline, or other travel provider has become insolvent, and your travel insurance doesn't cover insolvency

 - you think a travel agent or travel provider is unreasonably withholding your money despite not providing a service (complain directly to them as a first step, but if you're not getting anywhere, ask your bank about a credit card chargeback)